 Start Small, Start Slow

 For many reasons “easing in” is one of the wisest things a new homesteader can do.
-It prevents burnout, helps you stay out of debt, allows you to thoroughly do your research.
+It prevents homestead burnout, helps you stay out of debt, allows you to thoroughly do your research.
 Starting a new homestead slowly, building knowledge, obtaining experience, gaining confidence, and working towards mastering each new skill will allow much of the work to be done effortlessly and as a matter of habit.
 Going about these new tasks habitually will go a long way to improving morale when there is a bump in the road.

 And there will be bumps.

-Especially since, in this case, there already is a hen house in place, I think that a small laying flock is a wonderful place to start.
+In the case of the reader asking the question, since there already is a hen house in place, I think that a small laying flock is a wonderful place to start.
 A few chicks this spring will generate a great deal of excitement and feeling of productivity like you’re doing something other than waiting.

 Despite a lot of what you’ll read out there, chickens are relatively adaptable and probably the most foolproof of barnyard animals.
 After 5-6 months of enjoying your young chickens, you’ll start being able to gather eggs.
 Get a few new chicks each spring so you’ll have fresh layers in the fall when the older gals are molting and over the winter.
 They’ll keep you in at least a few eggs when everyone else is complaining of empty nesting boxes.
 After the 3rd or 4th year, cull out the oldest hens who are no longer laying and they can finish their contribution to the homestead by providing your family with a wonderful stock.
 (I have some simmering away on the stove right now.)
 You’ll also get the benefit of a new skill- chicken butchering.